 Executive Editor: Sally Manuela Eshun

-Sally Manuela Eshun is a student of the University of Groningen studying International and European Law and since September the newly appointed executive editor after being senior editor for a year.
-Her fields of interest lie in public international law as well as international criminal law, human rights law and the law of state immunity.
+Sally Manuela Eshun is a student at the University of Groningen studying International and European Law and since September the newly appointed executive editor after being senior editor for a year.
+Her fields of interest lie in public international law, particularly international criminal law, human rights law and the law of state immunity.
 Until recently, she worked for the human rights NGO Women’s Initiatives for Gender Justice in The Hague as a legal intern.
 Before that she worked as a freelance journalist in Germany and filed stories from abroad including Israel and Lebanon.

 Senior Editor: Christian Delev